195 - MINISTERIAL APPROVALS16

 2.

-All documents specified in this Chapter and on the application form have been filed.
+All documents specified in this Chapter and the application form have been filed.

 D.

 Subdivision Application.
-Notwithstanding the Subdivision Map Act (Division 2 (commencing with Section 66410)), or any other applicable law authorizing the subdivision of land, the subdivision of a parcel for the housing development pursuant to Chapter 20.65 that also meet all the requirements of this Chapter for Ministerial Approval, shall be subject to a Ministerial Approval process as set forth above and shall be processed concurrently with the Ministerial Approval for the housing development.
+Notwithstanding the Subdivision Map Act (Division 2 (commencing with Section 66410)), or any other applicable law authorizing the subdivision of land, the subdivision of a parcel for a housing development project pursuant to Chapter 20.65 that also meets all the requirements of this Chapter for Ministerial Approval, shall be subject to a Ministerial Approval process as set forth above and shall be processed concurrently with the Ministerial Approval for the housing development project.

 E.